MathewMunro/Free-Python-code-to-recover-MS-Edge-tabs-after-a-crash/README.md

 files from C:\Users\<YourUsername>\AppData\Local\Microsoft\Edge\User Data\Default\Sessions, and put a copy of them in the same folder as this script and it will hopefully recover your open tabs in the form of a bookmarks file that you can import into Edge and use to restore your open tabs.
 The script will create a bookmarks folder for each tab group.
-The code was written by ChatGPT, with guidance from me.
+The code was written by ChatGPT, with algorithmic guidance from me.

 ## What it does
 - Reads an MS Edge `Session_*` binary (and optional `Tabs_*` file).